nightshade00013/ESPHome_EnergyMonitor/README.md

 For meter > v1.3:
 7305 - 9v AC Transformer

+When you have the voltage calibration set you will have to fine tune it.
+To do so use the following formula:
+New gain_voltage Value = (your voltage reading / ESPHome voltage reading) * existing gain_voltage value
+You should measure the voltage at or near the point where your adapter is plugged in.
+Circuits that are further away will show slightly different voltages.
+Also remember that split phase power CAN have different voltages on each phase do not assume they are the same.

 ### Sample Calibrations for SCT's
 Here are common current calibration values for the Split Single Phase Energy Meter when gain_pga is set to 4X: